cgrymala/post-content-shortcodes/README.md

 ## To Do ##

 * Add AJAX features to allow user to choose from a list of posts/sites, instead of requiring them to manually enter the ID
-* Add ability to wrap featured images with a link
-* Add ability to paginate the [post-list] shortcode